-6 Ways Computer Vision is Transforming Retail
+6 Ways Computer Vision in Retail is Transforming the Industry

 In brief, computer vision is a specialized field within the AI domain that enables machines to interpret and make decisions based on visual multidimensional datasets.
 This technology, by emulating human visual perception, has the capability to capture, process, and analyze images and videos, extracting valuable information such as emotional states, facial expressions, and body movements.
 These aspects serve as compelling datasets for marketing teams and sellers.
+This is how computer vision works: cameras capture images, edge computing or cloud-based systems process the data, and machine learning algorithms turn visual information into business decisions.

 Source: FreePic